 Fourth Method – Manually Start the Windows Update Service

 The Windows Update service is in charge of managing updates and other associated operations.
 The error code 0x80070422 will display when installing Windows updates if the Update service is stopped.
 As a result, the Windows Update service must function effectively to ensure that the update process is not disrupted.

-- To make sure that the “Windows Update” service runs automatically, right-click on the “Windows Update” service once again, click “Properties”.
+- To make sure that the “Windows Update” service runs automatically, right-click on the “Windows Update” service once again and click “Properties.”

-- This step is very important as it will ensure that all the required services are enabled in order for the Windows update to work properly.
-There are also other services that should be started, these services are as follows:
+- This step is very important as it will ensure that all the required services are enabled for the Windows update to work properly.
+Other services should be started; these services are as follows:

 - DCOM Server Process Launcher